department-of-veterans-affairs/vets-design-system-documentation/.github/ISSUE_TEMPLATE/component_pattern_audit.md

 ---
 name: "New DS component or pattern - Audit"
 about: INTERNAL DST USE ONLY
-title: [component or pattern name] - Audit
+title: "[component or pattern name] - Audit"
 labels: vsp-design-system-team
 assignees: caw310, GnatalieH